Battle of Ningpo: Background

 Prior to the outbreak of the First Opium War, the city of Ningbo had roughly 250,000 inhabitants and was frequented by warships of the British Royal Navy.
 On 15 September 1840, after the outbreak of war between China and Britain, the British warship HMS Kite became grounded near Ningbo.
 The survivors of the shipwreck were captured by Chinese forces and paraded through the city and countryside in small cages.
 The mistreatment of the captured sailors by the Chinese influenced the attitudes of the occupying British forces in Ningbo as the event became widely known.

 The following year, on 10 October 1841, the British captured Chinhai after a fierce engagement between Chinese and British forces.
-The British soon dispatched the HMS Nemesis up the Yong River to discover if it was navigable.
+The British soon dispatched HMS Nemesis up the Yong River to discover if it was navigable.
 Upon discovering that the river could accommodate their large steamers, a Royal Navy fleet sailed to Ningbo.
 On 13 October, British troops entered Ningbo under the tune of "Saint Patrick’s Day in the morning" (sung by the Royal Irish band) and occupied the city unopposed.
 The capture of Ningbo was a stepping stone in British plans to launch an attack on Nanjing (Nanking) as part of their larger strategy to capture Beijing (Peking).
 The British planned to occupy Nanjing and move up the Grand Canal towards Beijing.